Theo-Marshall/SHIFTR-Hardware/README.md

 Now I have a great setup with a Garmin/Tacx NEO 2T with a Zwift Cog installed and communicating to Zwift via ethernet while still having the "Road Feeling" feature:
 ![The whole setup](images/tacx_neo_2t_and_zwift_cog_and_device.jpg)

+This setup even works great with Zwift running on an Apple TV.
+Apple TV only support two simultaneous bluetooth connections and those can now be used for the Zwift Play controllers while the trainer itself is being connected through ethernet.

 ## How it works
 The SHIFTR is working in two modes, "Pass-through" and "Pass-through + virtual shifting":
 ### Pass-through mode